Dom-888/Second-Milestone-Project/README.md

     - [Jasmine](https://jasmine.github.io/) was used to automatically test the JavaScript code.

 - **API**
-    - [Web Storage](https://www.w3schools.com/html/html5_webstorage.asp) to save scores in the leaderbord.
+    - [Web Storage](https://www.w3schools.com/html/html5_webstorage.asp) was used to save scores in the leaderbord.

 - **Services**
     - [GitPod](https://www.gitpod.io/) was the main IDE in which the project was developed